Foundation

 Ag Bags

-Each year, the Tennessee Valley Fair distributes free Ag Bags to help bring agriculture into the classroom.
+Each year, the Tennessee Valley Fair distributes free Ag Bags throughout the year to help bring agriculture into the classroom.
 These kits are filled with hands on materials and activities that teach students about farming, food, animals, and the environment in a fun, engaging way.
 Perfect for elementary classrooms, Ag Bags are designed to support educators in connecting kids with where their food and everyday products come from.
 Applications open on a rolling basis throughout the year.

 Contact Us